 To be eligible to apply:

 - Applicants must be enrolled in an undergraduate or graduate degree program.
-Open studies, certificate and diploma programs are not eligible.
+Open studies, visiting students, certificate and diploma programs are not eligible.

 - Applicants must be registered full-time (minimum 60% of a full-course load).

 - Applicants must have achieved satisfactory academic standing on their most recent course work of full-time study at the time of application defined by their program of study (see Academic Calendar section 9.3.4).
 For undergraduate students, spring and summer courses are excluded.